lokmane101/lokmane101/README.md

 ---

 ### 💡 Projects & Demos

-Here are some of the projects I've worked on or am currently developing:

 1.  🚗 **Smart Parking Real-Time Network (Internship @ STM)**
     * **Description:** Building CDC pipelines (Kafka, Debezium) for a real-time parking data network.